 When looking to get a job at a dispensary it can be hard knowing exactly what that dispensary is looking for in terms of budtender qualifications, budtender training, and budtender certification.
 Our article on What Budtender Training is Needed to Work in a Dispensary goes into a lot of detail on budtender certification and how it might effect your job search.

-Like we’ve said before, it’s not always easy finding open positions for budtenders that aren’t already jam packed full of applicants; as the medical marijuana industry grows cannabis dispensary stores are often finding themselves with a glut of individuals very eager to get one of these lucrative, fun jobs.
+Like we’ve said before, it’s not always easy finding open positions for budtenders that aren’t already jam-packed full of applicants; as the medical marijuana industry grows cannabis dispensary stores are often finding themselves with a glut of individuals very eager to get one of these lucrative, fun jobs.
 A little bit of prep work, a whole lot of knowledge about cannabis products, and a heaping side of personality are all great ways to help yourself stand out among the crowd, and we hope our guide on how to become a budtender has helped point you on the right path.
-Just remember: Be professional, stay informed, and always be willing to listen and learn; keep these things in mind and you should be able to find your own place in the cannabis industry.
+Just remember: be professional, stay informed, and always be willing to listen and learn.